ibm-cloud-docs/app-configuration/ac-integrate-sdk-node.md

    - region: Region name where the service instance is created.
 Use `AppConfiguration.REGION_US_SOUTH` for Dallas, `AppConfiguration.REGION_EU_GB` for London, and `AppConfiguration.REGION_AU_SYD` for Sydney.
    - guid: Instance Id of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.
    - apikey: ApiKey of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.
-   - collectionId: Id of the collection created in {{site.data.keyword.appconfig_short}} service instance.
+   - collectionId: Id of the collection created in App Configuration service instance under the Collections section.
+   - environmentId: Id of the environment created in App Configuration service instance under the Environments section.

 1. *Optional*: You can work offline with local feature file and perform [feature operations](#ac-integrate-ff-example).
    {: #ac-work-offline-ff}